Menu

 • During the process, you will be asked to confirm certain attestations, for example that employees were not threatened or coerced in connection with the voting process, and that the voting process was completed in compliance with the Connecticut Paid Family and Medical Leave Authority’s requirements.

-The CT Paid Leave Authority will notify you upon private plan approval.
+The CT Paid Leave Authority will notify you upon Private Plan approval.

 Bookmark icon